Resources for Political Science Research

 - Vietnam War OR Second Indochina War

-- Academic Search PRemier: A great starting point for research on any topic.
+- Academic Search Complete: A great starting point for research on any topic.

 - CQ Researcher Online: An excellent source of pro/con information, containing single-themed reports on issues in the news.
 Provides in-depth, unbiased coverage of both sides of controversial issues related to health, social trends, criminal justice, international affairs, education, the environment, technology, and the economy.
 Each 12,000-word report includes: an introductory overview; background and chronology on the topic; an assessment of the current situation; tables and maps; pro/con statements from representatives of opposing positions; and bibliographies of key sources.
 Offers access to CQ Researcher reports dating back to 1991, and access to CQ Global Researcher articles, which provide in-depth coverage of global affairs from a number of international viewpoints.